apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 private Counter repeatEdits;
 {% endhighlight %}

-Then add the following to the [init](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/application/StreamApplication.html#init-org.apache.samza.operators.StreamGraph-org.apache.samza.config.Config-) method to initialize the counter.
+Then add the following to the `WikipediaStatsAggregator#init` method to initialize the counter.
 {% highlight java %}
 repeatEdits = context.getMetricsRegistry().newCounter("edit-counters", "repeat-edits");
 {% endhighlight %}